 The Lion Monument (Löwendenkmal) was inaugurated on 10 August 1821, 29 years after the attack on the Tuileries in 1792.
 One of the few surviving Swiss guardsmen was Carl Pfyffer von Altishofen, an officer in the Swiss Guard Regiment of King Louis XVI (1754-1793).

-On 10 August 1792, he was in Switzerland, otherwise, he had shared the fate of the approximately 850 guardsmen killed, most died that day, the survivors were executed on 3 September.
+On 10 August 1792, he was in Switzerland; otherwise, he would have shared the fate of the guardsmen.
+Most of them died that day; the survivors were executed on 3 September.

 Carl Pfyffer was the initiator of the monument.
 During the French occupation, the memorial was politically impossible.
 In 1815, supported by the restoration’s conservative mood, he realised his plan to commemorate his colleagues.

-Carl Pfyffer collected 20,000 Swiss francs thanks to donations from home and abroad, including from members of royal houses of Russia, Prussia and France.
+Carl Pfyffer collected 20,000 Swiss Francs thanks to donations from home and abroad, including from members of the royal houses of Russia, Prussia and France.

-The Danish sculptor Bertel Thorvaldsen (1770-1844) got the commission.
+The Danish sculptor Bertel Thorvaldsen (1770-1844) obtained the commission.
 He was a well-known artist.
 The lion was carved directly from the stone wall in the old quarry, which Pfyffer had leased for this purpose since 1805.